HalflingHelper/deduce-mode/README.md

 ## Requirements
 Preferably you will have installed Deduce and Python 3.10+, otherwise the extension is not of much use to you. 😃

+If the `ms-python.python` extension is installed, and you have not set a Python path to use for deduce, then the extension will attempt to use a Python environment provided by that extension.

 ## Extension Settings
 This extension contributes the following settings: